-Always circulate your agenda in good time before the meeting to allow everyone adequate time to prepare.
+Additionally, it’s always a good idea to circulate your agenda a few days before the meeting to allow everyone adequate time to prepare too.

 State your start and finish times in the agenda—and stick to them.

 It’s your responsibility to set the precedent for timekeeping.
 Those extra ten minutes spent waiting around for the chairperson or other employees to arrive is a waste of time and money.
 It’s also a great way to kill the mood.
-Those who have made the effort to arrive on time will be frustrated and irritable before the meeting even kicks off.
+Those who have made the effort to arrive on time and prepare things to contribute are sure to end up frustrated and irritable before the meeting even kicks off.

-End your meeting with a summary of the decisions made and detail the next steps.
+End your meeting with a summary of the decisions made and detail the next steps that should follow.
 Recap your end goals and identify what further actions are needed to achieve them.
-Schedule in time for questions.
-Nobody should leave the meeting feeling uncertain about the outcome or what is expected of them now.
+Schedule in time for questions too; nobody should leave the meeting feeling uncertain about the outcome or what is expected of them now.

 Specific commitments must be made by individuals.
 Make sure these commitments are clearly defined, and allow reasonable negotiation.
 Your completion rate will be significantly higher if the deadlines agreed upon are realistic.